-Insurance liabilities are not discounted and therefore are not exposed to interest rate risk.
+Insurance liabilities are not discounted and, therefore, are not exposed.

-Analysis in note 21 of the syndicate annual accounts is performed for reasonably possible movements in interest rates with all other variables held constant and shows the impact on profit of the effects of changes in interest rates on financial assets and liabilities for items recorded at fair value through profit or loss.
+Analysis in note 22 of the syndicate annual accounts is performed for reasonably possible movements in interest rates with all other variables held constant and shows the impact on the result of the effects of changes in interest rates on financial assets and liabilities for items recorded at fair value through profit or loss.